sekika/kaidoku/docs/play.md

 ## Showing a problem

 We assume that [you installed kaidoku and got into kaidoku prompt](install).
-Just type 'c' and a problem is shown.
+Just type `c` and a problem is shown.

 ```
 kaidoku-{{ site.version }}> c